HasanTSE/HasanTSE/README.md

 I am Hasan from Bangladesh.
 I am self-taught programmer.
-Currently I am doing my undergraduate program in Computer Science Engineering.I ❤️ to code and solve problem and I am participate in programming contest, extempore speech contest and debate.
+Currently I am doing my undergraduate program in Computer Science Engineering.
+I ❤️ to code and solve problem and I am participate in programming contest, extempore speech contest and debate.
 I have also knowledge about Big data, Robotics and Machine Learning which I got by participant in workshop and also by google.
 In programming I know both two language C and Java and in website I have already complete website design scholarship course and successfully complete one project.
 I have also complete graphics design course from LEDP [A Bangladesh Government Project].
 That's all about myself.